 How to take direct bookings on your website?

 Direct bookings via your own website can be done in 2 ways, the best way is to use a booking system, as this will take care of a lot of the administrative work; i.e. the guest can book online via your site, the booking system will take the deposit (if the start date of the holiday is more than X weeks away) and request the balance at the appropriate time, sending the guests automatic emails so the owner doesn’t even need to think about this aspect.
 View some frequently used booking systems here

-The alternative is to use a simple calendar and an enquiry form (We provide both as part of the site set-up if a booking system is not going to be used).
-This method is ideal for owners who want to be more in control on vetting those who wish to stay at their property (as was the case of the owner we were helping).
+The alternative is to use a simple calendar and an enquiry form (We provide these as part of the site set-up if a booking system is not going to be used).
+This method is ideal for owners who want to vet potential guests (as was the case of the owner we were helping).
 The owner enjoys being able to correspond with the guests and we made life easier for her by setting up some email templates (eg for sending bank details etc), so that she didn’t need to copy and paste these details for each new booking.
 There is no right or wrong method, but very much what you feel is best for you.